Heterogeneous Clinical Trial Outcomes via Multi-Output Gaussian Processes: Methods

 \subsection{Radiological Image Quality}

-The clinical theme of this article is radiological image quality, a field in which it is common to combine continuous-valued "objective" measurements of image quality with discrete-valued "subjective" expert evaluations of image quality.
+While the models described here are of interest across many applications across and beyond clinical research, the application theme of this article is radiological image quality, a field in which it is common to combine continuous-valued "objective" measurements of image quality with discrete-valued "subjective" expert evaluations of image quality.
 This article uses two real data sets, the first of which is observational time-series data, and the second of which comes from a RCT with thorough repeated measures.
 In each case the effect of primary interest is the effect on the image quality of volume of contrast medium per body weight.

 The first real data set was previously published as a clinical study in \cite{tran2022indirect}.
 The image quality was measured in venal blood vessels of 53 patients, with continuous-valued attenuation in Hounsfield Units as the objective endpoint, and binary evaluations of image quality from three different consultant radiologists as the subjective endpoints.
 Each patient was injected with a different quantity of contrast medium per body weight, and evaluations of the images were taken at six thirty-second interval time points after injection.
 Evaluations were also performed for each side of the body.
 Further covariates used were gender, age and tube voltage.
-Further clinical details can be found here.
 The combination of 53 patients, 4 endpoints, 7 time points and 2 body sides implies a covariance structure of size 2,968, but the use of the Kronecker product for each of these contributions means that the computations are readily tractable on a personal laptop.

 The second real data set comes from a Randomised Control Trial assessing image quality in arterial blood vessels following Computed Tomography Angiography (CTA) \cite{kristiansen2023halved}.
 210 patients were randomised to receive full versus half doses of contrast volume per body weight, with measurements repeated at 7 different locations in the body, and 3 different spectral energy levels measured in kiloelectronVolts (keV).
 Examples of images recorded at different body levels and energy levels are presented in Figure \ref{fig:levels-image}.
 Attenuation level and image noise recorded in selected Regions Of Interest (ROIs), each measured in Hounsfield units were used as continuous-valued "objective" outcomes, and two consultant radiologists evaluated every image on a nominal scale for image quality.
 Because of the very skew distribution of the nominal data, these were simplified to a binary variable of "Excellent" vs every other level, results into two binary "subjective" endpoints.
 Examples of the ordinal scale of subjective image quality are shown in Figure \ref{fig:ordinal-scale}.
 Sex, age and flow speed of injection were also collected as relevant covariates.
 The combination of 210 patients, 4 endpoints, 7 body locations and three energy levels resulted in a data set of size $N=17,640$ but again the Kronecker structure enabled exact inference with limited computational resources.